-Benefits for Part-Time Faculty: Faculty who are employed on a part-time basis, including those holding the title Associate Lecturer, shall be entitled to appropriate fringe benefits in accordance with state rules, regulations or statutes.
+21.4 Benefits for Part-Time Faculty: Faculty who are employed on a part-time basis, including those holding the title Associate Lecturer/Clinical Associate Lecturer, shall be entitled to appropriate fringe benefits in accordance with state rules, regulations or statutes.

-Evaluation of Non-Tenure Track Faculty: The annual evaluation of all non-tenure-track faculty shall be conducted under the terms of Article 33.
+21.5 Evaluation of Non-Tenure-Track Faculty: The annual evaluation of all non-tenure-track faculty shall be conducted under the terms of Article 33.

-Visiting Faculty: For the duration of this Agreement, the ratio of visiting full-time faculty to full-time faculty shall not exceed the ratio of 1:25 over two consecutive semesters.
+21.6 Visiting Faculty: For the duration of this Agreement, the ratio of visiting full-time faculty to full-time faculty shall not exceed the ratio of 1:25 over two consecutive semesters.